SwingbyProtocol/swips/readme.md

 # Contributions Welcome!

 If you contribute to these pages and would like to become a named contributor please include a change to the [contributors file](./contributors.md) in a pull request.

+# License

+Copyright (c) 2020 Swingby Labs Pte.
+LTD. The text content of these specification files is licensed under an MIT license, found in the root of this repository.